 Specialized testing includes computerized electroretinography, which allows us to determine the extent of the condition and to estimate its future course.
 The testing and consultation will generally require an entire day spent in the Inherited Retinal Disorders Service.

 Patients six years and older are seen by our Inherited Retinal Disorders Service physicians in consultation at Mass.
 Eye and Ear.
+To request an appointment based on your doctor's referral, please call 617-573-3621.
 Appointments must be arranged several weeks in advance.
 Copies of results of any previous ocular examinations would be helpful.